dotnet/docs-aspire/docs/get-started/aspire-overview.md

 - [**Orchestration**](#orchestration): .NET Aspire provides features for running and connecting multi-project applications and their dependencies for [local development environments](../fundamentals/networking-overview.md).
 - [**Components**](#net-aspire-components): .NET Aspire components are NuGet packages for commonly used services, such as Redis or Postgres, with standardized interfaces ensuring they connect consistently and seamlessly with your app.
-- [**Tooling**](#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio, Visual Studio Code, and the [dotnet CLI](/dotnet/core/tools/) to help you create and interact with .NET Aspire apps.
+- [**Tooling**](#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio, Visual Studio Code, and the [dotnet CLI](/dotnet/core/tools/) to help you create and interact with .NET Aspire projects.

 ## Orchestration